Support to Develop

 Your Plan for Your Future

-The vision is to have every serving ADF veteran with their family feel confident and in charge of their future and positive about the prospects of transition - well before they reach the point of deciding to transition or being required to transition - for example for medical reasons - by the end of the first year of their ADF service.
+Our aim is to support any serving ADF veteran with their family to feel confident and in charge of their future and positive about the prospects of transition - well before they reach the point of deciding to transition or being required to transition - for example for medical reasons - by the end of the first year of their first assignment in Townsville.

-While we are building the capability at The Oasis Townsville, any veteran who is keen to begin the process of considering their future beyond ADF service, before it arrives, is welcome to come out to Home Base in Oonoonba to discuss their options.
-We will help develop your plan.
+Any veteran who is keen to begin the process of considering their future beyond ADF service, before that decision point arrives or is forced on them, is encouraged to come out to our Homebase in Oonoonba to discuss their options.
+We will help you develop your plan, with your family.

 Goal Setting with Purpose